 Melde Rutledge is the Digital Collections Librarian at Z. Smith Reynolds Library.
-He earned a Master's of Library and Information Studies from the University of North Carolina at Greensboro.
+He earned a Master’s of Library and Information Studies from the University of North Carolina at Greensboro.
 He previously worked at Z. Smith Reynolds Library as the Specialist for Digitization and Metadata where he oversaw the digital production of ZSR Library’s rare and unique collections.
-Rutledge has notable experience in digitization, digital collections, metadata, library instruction, reference, writing and customer service.
-He has over eight years of experience in journalism, where he was granted the National Newspaper Publishers Association award as a staff writer.
-He is a member of the American Library Association (ALA), Association of College & Research Libraries (ACRL), and the North Carolina Library Association (NCLA).
+Melde has notable library experience in digitization, digital collections, metadata, instruction and reference.
+He has over eight years of experience in journalism, where he was granted a National Newspaper Publishers Association (NNPA) award as a staff writer.
+He is a member of the North Carolina Library Association (NCLA) and the Society of North Carolina Archivists (SNCA)

 - Rutledge, Melde.
 (2017).
 Digital Library Programs for Libraries and Archives: Developing, Managing, and Sustaining Unique Digital Collections.
 TECHNICAL SERVICES QUARTERLY, 34(3), 342-343.